turingschool-projects/kwk-level3-swift/sessions/xcode_intro.markdown

 ## Learning Goals

-* Students will be able to use all features Xcode playgrounds
+* Students will be able to use all features in Xcode playgrounds
-* Students will be able to navigate the main panes of Xcode (single view application), device sizes, and file tree.
+* Students will be able to navigate the main panes of Xcode (single view application), device sizes, and file tree
-* Students will be able to add and modify UI elements on the storyboard.
+* Students will be able to add and modify UI elements on the storyboard
 * Students will be able to run and navigate the simulator to see a small project on a device

 ## Plan